jennieablog/jennieablog.github.io/_posts/2020-06-18-importing-scripts-from-console.md

 <!-- INTRO -->

-I use the following codes when I'm testing local scripts and css files from my laptop on websites through the browser console.
-Although, they may also be used to import said files from other servers.
+I use the following codes on the browser console when I'm testing local js and css files on websites.
+May also be used to import said files from other servers.
 Wrote this blog entry to keep the code for copy-pasta purposes.

 <br>